aaronfreed/vaf/README.md

 - I’ve fixed the Lua error spam for lights > 55, but haven’t figured out how to get them to preview correctly.
 You can currently select lights 0-97 in the main palette, and even if you have both “apply light” and “apply texture” selected with lights > 97, it won’t spam errors.
 I may figure out a way to reduce the size of each light if there are more than 98 so that more will fit in the selector (but really, what are you doing with that many lights?
 I’ve only ever made a map with that many lights to test Vasara).
 - Platform and light switches now display a lot more options, which should reduce the amount people need to rely on tags.
 Side note: [tags are terrible](https://aaronfreed.github.io/mapmaking.html#tagsareterrible). :-)
-- The border for the selected texture on the texture palette broke and I haven’t figured out why.
-This has been the most annoying thing to debug.
+- ~~The border for the selected texture on the texture palette broke and I haven’t figured out why.
+This has been the most annoying thing to debug.~~ Fixed.
+Apparently I needed to throw in some `tonumber` statements that weren't previously necessary. ¯\(°_o)/¯
 - Vasara’s code is very, very dense and very, very sparsely documented, so this has been a slow project and will probably continue to be slow, but I hope to get it finished soon™.
 - Most of the updates are mine; a few are Cryos (notably the platform switch fix and the initial work at expanding the grid selections) or Solra’s (e.g., the extended stack traces) work.